Want to Improve Your OTIF Performance?

 But we are willing to bet that if you ask a few different supply chain industry professionals to define OTIF, you’ll more than likely get a lot of nuanced answers.
 This isn’t because explaining it is difficult, see:

 On-Time, In-Full is a Key Performance Indicator (KPI) that essentially measures the accuracy, speed, and ability for a company to fulfill orders in quantities large or small that are requested by the customer.

-Obviously, there is a lot to be measured in order for this type of KPI to give a truly accurate view of how well a company is doing in these areas.
-And this is one thing that all of those supply chain industry professionals you asked for a definition can and likely will agree on: OTIF encompasses a lot of different things and it looks different for every company.
+There is a lot to be considered in order for this type of KPI to accurately measure a company’s performance.
+And there is one thing that most supply chain industry professionals will agree on.
+And that is that OTIF encompasses a lot of different things and it looks different for every company.

-Another thing that they will agree on is that there does indeed exist a few core items that every company’s OTIF rates can benefit from in some way.
+There is another thing that they will agree on.
+They agree that there does indeed exist a few core items that every company’s OTIF rates can benefit from in some way.
 These are simple concepts but they are concepts that are equally crucial to the success of any company trying to improve upon its ability to consistently deliver the goods its customers want on time, every time, and at a reasonable speed.

 In this article, we’ll take a look at some ways to tackle the issue of low OTIF rates so that businesses can adapt and thrive moving forward.

 Confusion, frustration, and anger are the norm when your OTIF rate falls.
 You are left to scramble to pick up the pieces of a rather large and multi-faceted process.

 Again, no matter how this process looks for a company, the thing to remember is that it generally encompasses quite a few various processes along the way and they all play into this data set in one way or another.